hesther/rxn_workshop/data/README.md

 # data
+This folder contains all data necessary to follow the workshop.

+# Reactions

 This workshop uses publicly available data for E2/SN2 reaction barrier heights, as originally described in

-# Reactions

 ```G. F. von Rudorff, S. N. Heinen, M. Bragato, O. A. von Lilienfeld.
 Thousands of Reactants and Transition States for Competing E2 and S2 Reactions.
 Mach.
 Learn.: Sci.
 Technol.
 2020, 1, 045026```